dlkarrow/dlkarrow.github.io/_posts/2016-5-20-Term-Sheets.md

 risks posed by these investments are also unique; not only do investors have a greater risk of losing their entire investment than they might if they were investing in more mature companies, but the private marketplace and illiquid nature of these investments creates a series of other risks.
-These risks can't necessarily be eliminated, but investors focused on these 4 key elements of their next deal will have betters odds of avoiding some of the more common risks of private investing.  </p>
+These risks can't necessarily be eliminated, but investors focused on these 4 key elements of their next deal will have better odds of avoiding some of the more common risks of private investing.  </p>

 <p>(<i><strong>An aside</strong>:  It's easy to invest in a startup and fall prey to the idea that the